A group of people practicing mindfulness in a studio using a 5 minute meditation timer to reset their mental focus.

 Use methodical progression:

-only increase session length after achieving 14 consecutive days at your current duration.
+Only increase session length after achieving 14 consecutive days at your current duration.

 This systematic approach prevents classic burnout from jumping to long sessions too quickly.